-The indicator descriptions in this section are structured as follows:
+The indicator descriptions are structured as follows:

-- 1. Alpha-numeric listing (A, S, or F indicators)
+- 1. Alphanumeric listing (A, S, or F indicators)

 - 2. Short name

-- 3. Applicable land resource regions (LRRs)
+- 3. Applicable land resource regions (LRRs in italic)

-- 4. Description of the field indicator
+- 4. Requirements of the field indicator

 - 5. User notes

-For example, A2 is the alpha numeric listing for the second indicator for All Soils; Histic Epipedon is the short name; "For use in all LRRs" indicates the applicable LRRs; and "a histic epipedon underlain by mineral soil material with chroma of 2 or less" is the description.
-The helpful user notes follow the indicator.
+For example, A2 is the alphanumeric listing for the second indicator for "All Soils"; "Histic Epipedon" is the short name; "For use in all LRRs" indicates the applicable regions; and "a histic epipedon underlain by mineral soil material with chroma 2" or less is the requirements of the indicator.
+Any accompanying user notes that follow the indicator provide useful tips or context to the indicator guidance.